Skip to main content

 🔍 The provided license key does not match the key in the license-cache file.

 🔧 If you maintain different license-cache files (e.g. for different users), ensure you're using the license-cache file that matches the provided license key.
-Otherwise, delete your license-cache file and try again with an active internet connection to regenerate the license-cache file.
+Otherwise, delete your license-cache file and try again.

 Config Missing License (license-012)